SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 ![Azure App Service - X.509 Certificate](./Figures/Fig-12-Azure-Web-App-03.png)

 After that, scroll a little bit to the "App Settings" section.
-There, you will have to configure a setting called *WEBSITE_LOAD_CERTIFICATES* with a value of *.
+There, you will have to configure a setting called *WEBSITE_LOAD_CERTIFICATES* with a value of '*' (without the ').
 In the following figure you can see a sample configuration.
-Alternatively through the new Azure Portal, you have to go to **"Application settings"**, scroll down to the **"App settings"** section and add the *WEBSITE_LOAD_CERTIFICATES* entry with a value of *.
+Alternatively through the new Azure Portal, you have to go to **"Application settings"**, scroll down to the **"App settings"** section and add the *WEBSITE_LOAD_CERTIFICATES* entry with a value of '*' (without the ').
 Click on **"Save"** at the top to confirm your modification.

 ![Azure App Service - SSL Certificates Setting](./Figures/Fig-13-Azure-Web-App-04.png)